Army Chief Gen Naravane leaves for Israel on 5-day visit | Law-Order

 - India

-Army Chief General MM Naravane on Sunday left for Israel on a five-day visit to further strengthen India's defense and security cooperation with the Jewish state.
+Army Chief Gen MM Naravane on Sunday left for Israel on a five-day maiden visit to further strengthen India's defence and security cooperation with the Jewish state.

-The visit by the Army chief comes weeks after External Affairs Minister S Jaishankar and Defence Secretary Ajay Kumar traveled to Israel to explore ways to boost strategic ties.
+The visit by the Army Chief to Israel comes weeks after External Affairs Minister S Jaishankar and Defence Secretary Ajay Kumar travelled to Tel Aviv.

-In August, then air chief marshal R K S Bhadauria had also traveled to Israel.
+In August, then Chief of Air Staff Air Chief Marshal R K S Bhadauria also paid a four-day visit to Israel ''Gen MM Naravane, the Chief of the Army Staff has proceeded on a visit to Israel from November 15 to 19.
+This is his first visit to Israel,'' the Army said.

-''General MM Naravane #COAS proceeded on a five-day visit to #Israel.
-The visit aims to further strengthen strategic defense cooperation between both countries,'' the Army said in a tweet.
+''During the visit, he will be meeting the country's senior military and civilian leadership where he will discuss avenues for further enhancing Indo-Israel defence relations,'' it said in a statement.
+The Army said Gen Naravane will take forward the ''excellent'' bilateral defence cooperation between Israel and India through multiple meetings with senior officials of the security establishment and exchange views on various defence-related issues.

 India has been a major buyer of Israel's military hardware.
-Israel has been supplying various weapon systems, missiles, and unmanned aerial vehicles to India over the last few years but the transactions have largely remained behind the curtains.
+Israel has been supplying various weapon systems, missiles and unmanned aerial vehicles to India over the last few years but the transactions have largely remained behind the curtains.
+India procured a number of weapons and ammunition including Spike anti-tank guided missiles from Israel in the last couple of years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)